Skip to main content

 AliceClue GiverClue GiverBobChop5ChopMoved

-• Similar to the Trash Chop Move, if a 5's Chop Move touches multiple 5's, then it only Chop Moves the cards to the right of the right-most 5.
+• Similar to the Trash Chop Move, if a 5's Chop Move touches multiple 5's, then it only Chop Moves the card to the right of the rightmost 5.

 • For example, in a 3-player game: